Dokhrazab/Python_BB_Trader/README.md

-Here’s a professional and concise description for your GitHub repository:

 Python Trading Bot Using Bollinger Bands
 This repository contains a Python-based trading bot that utilizes Bollinger Bands for generating buy and sell signals in financial markets.
 The bot: